markusunger/capstone/notes/Docker.md

 Docker helps providing a consistent environment for applications to run in, with all dependencies and other required resources made available inside the container.
 Containers also help improve security by effectively jailing an application inside of a container (with a few caveats, of course).

+## What Docker does

+Docker is essentially wrapping around three OS features to create what we call a _container_.

+1. a `chroot`'ed environment that cannot access files outside of it
+2. a separate namespace to prevent cross-container process access
+3. `cgroups` that control resource allocation and therefore prevent one ballistic container from affecting others as well

 ## Using Docker

 Running `docker help` lists all available commands to the Docker CLI, with `docker help <COMMAND>` giving a more in-depth explanation for each of the commands.